-In 2000, the total number of cigarettes shipped in or to the 50 U.S. states, the District of Columbia and Puerto Rico by the Original Participating Manufacturers was approximately 402.7 billion according to data from Management Science Associates.
-This represents a decrease of approximately 15% from the 1997 base number of 475.7 billion.
+In 2000, the total number of cigarettes shipped in or to the 50 U.S. states, the District of Columbia and Puerto Rico by the original manufacturers was approximately 402,662 million.
+This represents a decrease of approximately 15% from the 1997 base number of 475,656 million.